-The successful applicant shall be placed on trial for a period of sixty-five (65) of the employee's working days.
-In the event the successful applicant proves unsatisfactory in the position during the aforementioned trial period, or so chooses, they shall be returned to their former position without loss of seniority or hourly wage rate, and any other employee promoted or transferred because of the rearrangement of positions shall also be returned to their former position without loss of seniority and hourly wage rate.
+Regular employees who are appointed to regular or temporary positions which involve a change of classification shall be placed on trial for a period of sixty-five (65) of the employee's working days.
+In the event the successful applicant proves unsatisfactory in the position during the aforementioned trial period, or so chooses, within the first thirty (30) days of commencing the position, they shall be returned to their former position without loss of seniority or hourly wage rate, and any other employee reassigned because of the rearrangement of positions shall also be returned to their former position without loss of seniority and hourly wage rate.